Australian Idol season 7

 The seventh season of Australian Idol began on 9 August 2009, to determine who would succeed season 6 winner, Wes Carr.
 Beginning amid controversy, judge Kyle Sandilands was replaced by Sony Music record executive, Jay Dee Springbett.
-It was the only season where all four final contestants were eighteen years old or younger.
+It was the only season where the top four contestants were eighteen years old or younger.
 Stan Walker was declared the winner on 22 November 2009.

 Overview

 Format changes

 Ian Dickson, and Marcia Hines returned as judges; however, long-term judge Kyle Sandilands was sacked after causing controversy on his radio show prior to the premiere, although he was still present for the auditions as they had been pre-recorded some weeks earlier.
 On 23 August 2009, it was announced on the Idol show that the new judge taking over Kyle Sandilands' spot would be Jay Dee Springbett.
 Andrew G returned as host, with assistance from Ricki-Lee Coulter due to the departure of James Mathison.
-The first auditions saw guest judge Brian McFadden join the panel, and his fiancée Delta Goodrem acted as a guest judge for the Sydney auditions.
+The first auditions saw guest judge Brian McFadden join the panel, and his then fiancée Delta Goodrem acted as a guest judge for the Sydney auditions.

 A further change was also decided for the Top 12 round eliminations.
 The Monday-night elimination show was axed in favour of a two-hour 'super Sunday' elimination/ performance show, in which a contestant was eliminated according to votes tallied the previous week, followed by performances.